scopz/otserver/README.md

 based on the CIPSoft's Tibia.

-This version of OpenTibia is based on the revscriptsys branch of OTServ, and is as such NOT backwards-compatible with old distributions like TFS or OTServ 0.6.3.
+This version of OpenTibia is based on the revscriptsys branch of OTServ, and is as such NOT backwards-compatible with old distributions like TFS.
 This has been done to greatly enhance the scripting system, moving to a much more flexible and dynamic system that allows much more control.

 # How does it work?

-This version of OTServ is targeted towards Tibia 8.7.
+This version of OTServ is targeted towards Tibia 7.72.

-You have to execute some sql queries from schema.mysql, schema.pgsql or even schema.sqlite.
+You have to execute some sql queries from schema.sql.
 And check it out.
 Once you are done, have a look around in the folders and take a look at the config.lua